jakewalsh90/Terraform-Azure/CIDRSubnet-Demo/readme.md

 - For each VNET I am using /21 (2046 addresses per VNET), ```10.x.0.0/21```
 - This means I can use /24 for each Subnet, giving simple easy to understand Subnets that provide ample room for Resources.

+✅ Thanks to the cidrsubnet function, I have only 1 variable in my terraform.tfvars file, which specifies a range for the whole region!

 ## Using cidrsubnet - VNETs

 To use CIDR Subnet, we need to add the following line to our VNET: